aroesec/bug-vision/README.md

-# Detects Insect Species Using a CNN through pytorch
+# Detects Insect Species Using a CNN through pytorch by aroesec